 To accommodate regular, fixed repetition intervals for the calibration measurements, a scheme of 360 orbits is used.
 As 360 is divisible by many numbers, it is possible to accommodate many different repetition intervals.
 For sake of simplicity, the 360 orbits are divided in 24 blocks of 15 orbits, each block corresponding to approximately 25 hours, or roughly to a day.
 A 'week' is defined to be 6 of these 15-orbit blocks and a 'month' as 4 of these weeks.
 This allows for easy definition of calibration measurements that have (roughly) daily, weekly, biweekly or monthly repetition cycles.
 This is illustrated in Figure 39.
-The basis is formed by the orbital orbits, which contain only Earth radiance and background measurements.
-The orbital orbits are adjusted by adding calibration measurements to create special calibration orbits, depending on the required repeat cycle, daily, weekly, biweekly and monthly.
+The basis is formed by the orbital O1 orbits, which contain only Earth radiance and background measurements with an open folding mirror.
+The O1 orbits are adjusted by adding calibration and radiance-background measurements to create special calibration orbits, depending on the required repeat cycle, daily (D), weekly (W), fortnightly (F) and monthly (M).
+The figure shows the calibration orbits where no radiance background measurements are taken in italics.